DoctorWkt/pdp7-unix/README.md

 The code in the original scans are (c) Novell who own the rights to the Unix source code.
 Everything that didn't come from the scanned files is GPLv3.

+* /binaries  holds pre-build boot and filesystem binaries for users who wish to run pdp7-unix without building it.
 * /build     is an area to build the kernel & filesystem and run them
 * /man		 holds man pages
 * /misc	     holds miscellaneous notes and information